Feddockh/arctos_moveit_config/README.md

-MoveIt2 configuration for ARCTOS robotic arm (with some modification)
+MoveIt2 configuration for ARCTOS robotic arm (with some modification including Intel RealSense camera mount)